Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 Welcome to the Mythical Mysfits team!

-In this lab, you'll build the monolithic Mythical Mysfits adoption platform with Docker, deploy it on Amazon ECS, and then break it down into a couple of more manageable microservices.
+In this lab, you'll build the monolithic Mythical Mysfits adoption platform with Docker, deploy it on Amazon EKS, and then break it down into a couple of more manageable microservices.
 Let's get started!

 ### Requirements: